Indiana Jones and the Peril at Delphi

 Indiana Jones and the Peril at Delphi is the first of 12 Indiana Jones novels published by Bantam Books.
-Rob MacGregor, the author of this book, also wrote five of the other Indiana Jones books for Bantam.
-It was published January 1, 1991 and was followed by Indiana Jones and the Dance of the Giants.
+Rob MacGregor, its author, also wrote five of the other Indiana Jones books for Bantam.
+It was published January 1, 1991, and was followed by Indiana Jones and the Dance of the Giants.

 Plot summary

 After a brief flashback to 1920, with a glimpse of Indiana Jones as a college student in Chicago, the novel moves to its main setting.
 The year is 1922.
 Indy is a graduate student in Paris, studying linguistics and Greek archaeology.
 Although his greater talent currently seems to be for the former, he begins to wonder if he might be better suited for a different career after he receives a surprising invitation from his professor.

 Following an archaeology lecture to her class on the Greek city of Delphi, Professor Dorian Belecamus announces that she will be leaving the university for the rest of the semester in order to return to Delphi to oversee the recovery of an archaeological find, discovered recently in the wake of an earthquake in the region.
 After class, to Indy's surprise, she privately invites him to join her on the journey as her assistant, telling him that he is her best student and that she feels he could be very helpful on the expedition.
 After some consideration, Indy decides to accept the professor's offer in the hopes that assisting in such an exciting undertaking may very well lead him to a more intriguing and adventurous career than the world of linguistics may have to offer.

 He, of course, has no idea exactly how true those ideas will prove to be as he embarks on a journey filled with mysterious figures, deceptive intentions and a lot more waiting for him Delphi than he ever expected.